cfc288/project2_Kelper/README.md

 [x] - Adhere to the MVC file structure: Models, Views, Controllers [x] - At least one model with all 7 RESTful routes and full CRUD.
 [x] - A git repository not inside the class repo.
-[] - Be deployed online and accessible to the public via Heroku [] - A README.md file with explanations of the technologies used, the approach was taken, unsolved problems, [] user stories, and notes to yourself so you can come back to your project later in the course and be able to pick up your train of thought, etc
+[x] - Be deployed online and accessible to the public via Heroku [x] - A README.md file with explanations of the technologies used, the approach was taken, unsolved problems, user stories, and notes to yourself so you can come back to your project later in the course and be able to pick up your train of thought, etc
-[] - Have a link to your hosted working app in the README.md file in your github repo
+[x] - Have a link to your hosted working app in the README.md file in your github repo